BurkovBA/BurkovBA.github.io/content/blog/2023-12-31-1/index.md

 predictably low execution time for all samples, which is important for Yandex production environments.

-![symmetric trees](CatBoost_vs_LightGBM.png)<center>**CatBoost uses same feature/threshold pair at each split**, which results in balanced symmetrical trees with approximately constant prediction time for all samples.</center>
+![symmetric trees](CatBoost_vs_LightGBM.png)<center>**CatBoost uses same feature/threshold pair at each split**, which results in balanced symmetrical trees with approximately constant prediction time for all samples (right picture) unlike LightGBM, which produces imbalanced asymmetrical trees with large variance of tree legth for different samples (left picture).</center>

 ### Categorical features handling: target encoding etc.